Premium search APIs

 Like all Twitter APIs, there are initial steps to take to prepare for API integration.
 The premium APIs can be set up using a Twitter app through the developer portal.
-To start a developer account, please apply here and wait for approval.
+To apply for a developer account, please click here and wait for approval.
 Once approved to use the developer portal, set up a development environment for the Search Tweets endpoints.
 The developer portal enables the deployment of independent environments (i.e. dev, staging, prod) with different rate limits, consumption, filter-sets, user permissions, etc. You can also manage the product package that you subscribe to through this portal.

 When you are finished with those steps you should have a Twitter App Consumer Key and Token for authentication through your Twitter app, along with a search endpoint from the developer portal.

 If you are using the 30-day endpoint: